 SULF membership fee is SEK 270 per month. including income insurance.
 Here you can see how the membership fees are used .
 Overall costs of premises, staff and It is distributed among the different categories.

 Academic careers bring a variety of employment conditions so SULF has chosen to reduce its membership fees for doctoral students or members who are on a scholarship.

-Reduced fees also apply to members who have been unemployed for a such a short time that they aren´t covered by unemployment insurance or income insurance.
+Reduced fees also apply to members who have been unemployed for a such a short time that they aren´t covered by unemployment insurance.
 If you have a dual membership you can’t have reduced fees.

 Limited reduced fees

 - Work abroad without paid position from Sweden (except members who have access to guest membership in Canada, Irland, Great Britain, Denmark, Norway or Finland for a period no longer than 2 years

 - Unemployed members who have not been members long enough to qualify for compensation from the unemployment insurance fund (A-kassa).